jasondavis303/TimestampVersion/README.md

 <pre>
 Usage: tsv.exe [options]

-  --xml-files    Xml file to create or update
+  --xml-files             Xml files to create or update

+  --assemblyinfo-files    AssemblyInfo.cs files to create or update

   --env-file              Github Actions environment file to create or update
                           (only works on Ubuntu)

   --set-ov                Set the output variable TIMESTAMP_VERSION in Github Actions
                           (works on Ubuntu and Windows)

   --verbose

   --help                  Display this help screen.

   --version               Display version information.
 </pre>